MattHatwey/Manemo/chapter4.md

 Meru and Castor were very similar, but Castor was pretty cruel.
 Orion was like Esper, Mira was like Crystal and Mist combined, and she was very lively.
 Rigel was like Sirius, he was pure, and liked to prank people (not as much as Bubble, but more than Sirius).
 Vega was like Calipi and Kacchan combined.

-"Castor, I win because I already have a girlfriend!!!" said Meru.
+"Castor, I win because I already have a girlfriend!!!" said Meru, who brought Heather over.

+"Hello!" said Heather.
+It was just Heather, and she greeted everyone earlier, but Castor didn't pay close attention.
+Heather was very cute.

 "Are you trying to beat me?" said Castor.
 "Yes." said Meru.
 "Well then, get ready to fight!" said Castor.
 "But I already won!" said Meru.